-Corrective actions taken in response to this event included chlorination of the Cutler Road Water Storage Tank and follow up bacteria testing of the water.
+Corrective actions taken in response to this event included, chlorination of the Stiles Road Water Storage Tank, repair of the roof of the tank, hydrant flushing and follow up bacteria testing of the water.
 At this time the situation is considered resolved as we did not find any of these bacteria in our subsequent testing.
-We are in contact with the Department of Environmental Protection (DEP) who is evaluating the effectiveness of the steps taken to see if any further action is required.
+We are also reviewing plans for future system maintenance and improvement activities, and are in contact with the Department of Environmental Protection (DEP) who is evaluating the effectiveness of the steps taken to see if any further action is required.